tagion/tagion/docs/gov/glossary/index.md

 In a Federated Subsystem, all data remains encrypted within the subsystem, ensuring privacy and confidentiality for users.
 However, transactional activity — the overall volume and frequency of transactions — is monitored by Mainnet Nodes.

+## Formation

+In our governance area "network formation" we use this word analagous to its dual meaning in geology: the process of forming something AND the resulting structure (as in "rock formation").

 ## Governance

 At its root, the term "governance" comes from the Greek word kybernan, meaning to steer or guide.
 In the context of a decentralized network like Tagion, governance refers to the system and processes through which decisions are made, rules are set, and changes are implemented.
 It encompasses both on-chain (link) processes—such as voting and proposal submission—and informal practices, including open discussions and deliberation on proposals.

 ## Money

-Since it has many but no definitive meanings even in economics and law, we here operate with the most basic definition: a system of transferable units to facilitate collaboration within a certain constituency. [compare Bindewald 2021]
+Since it has many but no definitive meanings even in economics and law, we here operate with the most basic definition: a system of transferable units to facilitate collaboration within a certain constituency (compare [Bindewald 2021](https://www.mdpi.com/1911-8074/14/2/55)).

 ## Network Services